fmvasilenko/TOXIN/README.md

 Those are links for `js/plugins, js/frontend and common.blocks`
 and if you have them while running `npm install...` - you lose all the files in mentioned directories.

-After installing all needed modules run `npm postinstall` to put the links back.
+After installing all needed modules run `npm run postinstall` to put the links back.

 <a name="githubPages"></a>